About Us

 Carey Serafin

 Carey Serafin has over 12 years of experience working with immigrant populations in the U.S. through previous positions held with New American Pathways and World Relief Atlanta.
-She previously worked with the Physical Activity and Nutrition Branch of the North Carolina Division of Public Health, helping connect vulnerable communities to local farmers’ markets through a grant with the Centers of Disease Control and Prevention.
-Earlier in her career, Carey served as the Communications Coordinator for Food For The Hungry’s Child Development Program in Belo Jegenfoy, Ethiopia as well as provided school social work services for Chapel Hill-Carrboro city schools in North Carolina.
+She previously worked with the Physical Activity and Nutrition Branch of the North Carolina Division of Public Health, helping connect vulnerable communities to local farmers markets through a grant with the Centers of Disease Control and Prevention.
+Earlier in her career, Carey served as the Communications Coordinator for Food For The Hungry’s Child Development Program in Belo Jegenfoy, Ethiopia, and provided school social work services for Chapel Hill-Carrboro city schools in North Carolina.

 | Staff